 This is a last year 1993 model, with the 16 Valve engine.
 Horsepower was now a lofty 160.
 Given that these cars were quite light (∼2750 lbs. listed), performance was brisk for the times.
 One source shows a 0-60 time of 7.5 seconds.
 I’m inclined to believe it.
 And the SPG version upped that to 165-175 hp.

 The seats are Swedish-comfortable, and the dash is classic Saab, or I should say that the 900 started the classic Saab dash look.
 The stick shift has been described in a variety of terms, the full spectrum from crisp and accurate to vague and rubbery.
 It got the job done, either way.
 Handling is crisp, which was no joke for a turbocharged car of this era.
-Making a substantial amount the power go through the front wheels back then was still more black magic than science, and Saab had been invoking the right deities.
+Making a substantial amount of power go through the front wheels back then was still more black magic than science, and Saab had been invoking the right deities.
 Not that one didn’t know it was FWD; it pretty much always let one know that.
 But it wasn’t objectionable, and the fun factor easily offset the momentary lapses of everything pulling in unison.

 Speaking of lapses, turbo lag was of course part of the smorgasbord, but this was still the early days.
-The switch to a smaller Mitsubishi turbo to replace the Garret starting in 1990 helped close the gap between desire and fulfillment.
+The switch to a smaller Mitsubishi turbo to replace the Garrett starting in 1990 helped close the gap between desire and fulfillment.

 The sun was shining on Saab lovers during the 900’s long ride, from 1979 through 1993.
 It was shining a bit too much so for my camera, spoiling the shot of the 900’s classic long nose.